bohanhou14/gaze_gaps/instructions.md

 Note that an example may have several categories of gaps, so annotate each example as many as possible.

-Please annotate the most specific name of the error after "Label: ".
-For example, "Compound Cite" instead of "Relation Match".
+Please annotate the number corresponding each error category after "Label: ".

+**Examples**

+Please see test-9.md, test-7.md, test-15.md as some representative examples.